 Mike Robins, an indie designer, is asking for $35,603 to make the game happen.
-That’s an oddly specific amount but the cut and thrust of the matter is board games are expensive to make.
+That’s an oddly specific amount but the cut and thrust of the matter are board games are expensive to make.
 The models in Fathoms look wonderfully detailed, those are monsters I can see DMs sneaking into a D&D game to worry players, but that doesn’t make them any cheaper.

 The pledge tiers are soundly in the “usual for board games” bracket too.
 You’ll get a copy of the game and the stretch goals if you step in with $60.
 Game bonuses appear if you step up to $100.